 Bear Bait Trail

 This 4.7 km trail is full of unique bridges and log jumps (used by mountain bikers), which makes for an extremely interesting walk.
-If you do hike this trail please give bikers the right away.
+If you do hike this trail, please give bikers the right-of-way.

 Location

-The Puntledge River Recreation area is found at the Comox Lake Dam near Cumberland.
-Along with the trails mentioned above, there is a parking lot, a small beach area, pit toilets, information displays and a small picnic area.
+The Puntledge River Recreation Area is at the Comox Lake Dam near Cumberland.
+Along with the trails mentioned above are a parking lot, a small beach area, pit toilets, information displays and a small picnic area.

 • Take Exit 117 to Cumberland